 Several minutes into the first leg of the trip to Minneapolis, I started sweating and shaking as I slowly realized that there didn’t seem to be enough oxygenated air circulating on our plane.
 The air felt too thin!
 I could hardly breathe.
 Something was not right.

-But I could see the flight crew near me, acting normally, starting their beverage service, casually chatting with my fellow passengers.
+But I could see the flight crew near me, acting normally, smiling, starting their beverage service, casually chatting with my fellow passengers.
 They seemed genuinely unconcerned that we were all going to die.

 Of course, none of us died that day.